erlange/INACOVID/README.md

 ### Submit Bugs
 ---
-Just open an [issue](https://github.com/erlange/INACOVID/issues/new).
-Any inputs are welcome.
+Just open an issue [here](https://github.com/erlange/INACOVID/issues/new).
+All contributions and inputs are welcome.